Posted: 6/3/2013 | June 3rd, 2013

 You weren’t afraid of ending up on the “Lost” island?

 When you’re floating mid-Pacific in a boat that’s smaller than a bedroom, you’re far too vulnerable to let yourself get worked up about fictional stories.
 It was the creepy, real-life threats that I feared, like freak waves, white squalls, or orcas attacking and sinking the boat (yes, this really happens!).

 When did you get over your fear?

-After we spent twenty-six days at sea sailing from America to the Marquesas, I felt pretty invincible.
+After we spent 26 days at sea sailing from America to the Marquesas, I felt pretty invincible.
 I was still nervous about deep water and long sea passages (see above for reasons why), but the throat-clenching, phobic fear that I’d felt at the start of the voyage was gone.

-With your book Love with a Chance of Drowning, how did you go from self-publishing to being published by a traditional publishing house?
+How did you go from self-publishing to being published by a traditional publishing house?

 I queried agents for six months and, after having no luck with that, I decided to self-publish.
 A couple of weeks after launching, I received a Twitter message from a Hollywood producer who had chanced upon an excerpt of my book through a series of random clicks.
 He wanted to know if the film option was available.

 A month after self-publishing, I received two offers: one from the UK publisher and one from the Hollywood producer.
 Armed with two offers, it took me about four days to sign with a New York agent.
 From there, the book went to auction, and we quickly sold to five publishers around the world.
 The film rights were also optioned.

 What’s life like now as a big-time author?

 I’m hand-fed caviar and peeled grapes around the clock by an entourage of Herculean men in leather thongs.
 No, that’s a lie.
 Life as a published author is exactly the same, only with a vague understanding that a bunch of strangers are reading my words right now.